Since 1992, we have innovated and challenged the status quo.

 Andrea Funk, the inventor of T-shirt quilts made with multiple block sizes, made her first quilt when she was 5 years old.
 She never stopped making them.
 In 1992 she founded Too Cool T-shirt Quilts.
 Her life has been immersed in T-shirt quilts ever since.

 When do you stop learning?
 It took Andrea an undergrad degree in Communications, a Master's in Communications, a Master's in Graphic Design, a Military Journalism degree and a CPCU insurance degree to decided enough is enough.
-However she continues learning everyday.
-She did a pretty bang up job on this website.
+However she continues learning everyday - it's the only way to keep up!

 Andrea shares the Too Cool method in a the book How to Make a Too Cool T-shirt Quilt.
 She also has a series of video teaching the method.